ibm-cloud-docs/Db2onCloud/provision.md

 - `members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your deployment.
 For example, to use two dedicated cores per member, use `"members_cpu_allocation_count":"2"`.
 If omitted, the default value "Shared CPU" uses compute resources on shared hosts.
 -->
 - `service-endpoints` - Selects the types [Service Endpoints]() supported on your deployment.
 Options are `public`, `private`, or `public-and-private`.
 If omitted, the default is `public`.
 Note that in the CLI, `service-endpoints` is a flag, and not a parameter.
 - `instance_type` - The deployment's machine type.
 If omitted, the default is `bx2.4x16`.
+Note that this option is only available with the Performance plan.
 <!-- - `{"remote_leader_id": "crn:v1:..."}` - parameter only for {{site.data.keyword.Db2_on_Cloud_long}}.-->